middletemplelibrary/Watchmen-Charlies-Peelers/README.md

 ## 27 October 1857

 Letter from A.V.
-Kirwan complaining of noise at his window caused by the Police's failure to disperse children and drunkards and a Ticket Porter's habitual use of obscene language.\
+Kirwan complaining of noise at his window caused by the Police's failure to disperse children and drunkards and a Ticket Porter's habitual use of obscene language.
-\
+<br><br>
-Dear Sir,\
+Dear Sir,<br>
 I am loathe to give notice to quit in these chambers which suit me well, but the truth is, since the police have come in it is impossible to sit here for the noises.
 The old warders drove away children and noisy drunken people, but the police allow them to congregate.
 I would also mention that the ticket porters one [illegible] especially is continuing making a noise and using low and obscene language under my window while idly sitting on the bench in Tanfield Court.
-I regret to be obliged to complain but the nuisance has been quite intolerable for some months.\
+I regret to be obliged to complain but the nuisance has been quite intolerable for some months.
-\
+<br><br>
 [Audio](https://user-images.githubusercontent.com/110464039/185081211-8c5b0ad0-223b-4eb7-80db-271fda01b9b7.mp4)
 <param ve-image
        label="A.V.Kirwan, 27th October 1857"